xocolatl-aficionado/heart/README.md

 #### Demo

 See [demo](breathein.netlify.app) on the Chrome browser on your phone.
 Works for only Android presently.
-Needs to have the backend running via Ngrok to get heart beats!
+Needs to have the backend running to get heart beats!

 #### Features